murphw/qqq-etf-study/README.md

 # qqq-etf-study
-A time series study exploring variations in the ratio of closing prices to the 50-day moving average
+A time series study exploring variations in the ratio of closing prices to the 50-day moving average.